4 Minute read

 Whatever stage you are at in your research career, we want you to feel safe and supported during your time here.
 This is why, when it comes to sexual assault and harassment, we have zero tolerance.
 We have clear codes of conduct, and we do not tolerate behaviour that does not meet our standards.

-Before you start at the University, we encourage you to complete an online training module called ‘Consent Matters’.
+From 18 March 2024 candidates will need to complete an online training module called ‘Preventing Sexual Misconduct’.
 We can assure you that if you are affected by sexual assault or harassment while a member of our community, we will support you.
 We provide access to safe and confidential support services.

 Creating a respectful community